 • Better risk management.
 When you’re aware of potential risks that your financial statements bring to light, you can better prevent or manage them before they become larger problems.

 • Increased transparency and accountability.
-Financial statements provide external stakeholders—such as donors, members, creditors, and the general public—with information that allows them to assess your organization’s ability to continue providing its core services.
-Additionally, this data helps them determine whether your nonprofit has stewarded their contributions responsibly.
+When you share your nonprofit financial statements in your annual report, external stakeholders—such as donors, members, creditors, and the general public—receive information that allows them to determine whether your nonprofit has stewarded their contributions responsibly and assess your organization’s ability to continue providing its core services.

-Overall, nonprofit financial statements provide a snapshot of your organization’s current financial standing so you can better plan for your nonprofit’s future.
+Nonprofit financial statements provide a snapshot of your organization’s current financial standing so you can better plan for your nonprofit’s future.
+With all stakeholders on the same page about your nonprofit’s finances, you can make better decisions and build trust with your community.

 Types of Nonprofit Financial Statements Explained

-Under Generally Accepted Accounting Principles (GAAP), a complete set of nonprofit financial statements includes a nonprofit Statement of Financial Position, a nonprofit Statement of Activities, and a nonprofit Statement of Cash Flows.
+Under GAAP, a complete set of nonprofit financial statements includes a nonprofit Statement of Financial Position, a nonprofit Statement of Activities, and a nonprofit Statement of Cash Flows.
 Nonprofits must also provide a functional expense analysis, and many organizations choose to meet this requirement using a nonprofit Statement of Functional Expenses.
 Let’s review each of these reports in more detail.

 A table summarizing the types of nonprofit financial statements, as discussed more in-depth in the text below.